People shrug off email outreach as unwanted spam. But, in reality, it can be very effective at establishing connections.

 And each one of those people more likely than not has appeared on other podcasts as well – each with its own little target audience of loyal listeners.

-To find other shows they’ve been on, we use our tool, Respona.
+To find other shows they’ve been on, we used Listen Notes in combination with our internal scraping tool to automate things a bit.

 Our outreach message template is as follows: